Mary Wilhelmina Lancaster: Exhumation

 Four years after her death, the Benedictine Sisters exhumed Lancaster's body on the feast of Louis de Montfort (who greatly influenced Mariology), so her remains could be re-interred in their church.
 The sisters expected to find bones, but after a few days of digging, they lifted up the simple wooden coffin and quickly noticed a massive crack down the middle of the lid.
 On opening the coffin, prioress of the order, Mother Cecilia, discovered their foundress' remains and religious habit were almost perfectly intact.
 Jack Klein, owner of Hixson-Klein Funeral Home in Gower and issuer of her death certificate in 2019, confirmed Lancaster was not embalmed and that the wood coffin was not placed into any outer burial container.
 As such, she was regarded by many as incorrupt, traditionally a sign of sainthood.

 Since Lancaster's body was enshrined in glass within the abbey church in 2023, a steady stream of pilgrims has visited her remains by the thousands.
 In 2024, the Diocese of Kansas City–Saint Joseph published the results of an investigation of her body, finding an atypical lack of decomposition.
-Nevertheless, they declined at the time to open a cause for sainthood.
+Nevertheless, the bishop declined at the time to open a cause for sainthood.